dherik/ddd-golang-project/README.md

 After install K6, just run `docker compose up` in one terminal and `make load-test-create-tasks` on another terminal.
 The test will finish in 3 minutes.
 You can use the same process for the other `load-test-*`.

-## All itens considered for the project
+## Technical features

-Below is the extensive list of items I am considering in the project and that I classified as essential for a good Go project and decisions that make the developer life easier as possible.
+Below is the extensive list of items that are implemented in the project that I classified as essential for a good Go project and make the developer's life easier as possible.
 As mentioned before, there are still many things to be adjusted, so consider that this project is always evolving.

 - Using Docker Compose to facilitate development
 - Simple step to have the service up and running in the developer machine